 Am I ready for advanced course work?
 In order to be placed in advanced courses your teacher will complete a Student Data Sheet documenting your reading, writing, and math achievement.
-6th Grade Advanced Criteria ELA (meet 3 of the following 5 criteria) Winter NWEA RIT score of 222 or above Score high in Reading/Evaluating Literary Text Score high in Reading/Evaluating Informational Text Score high in Vocabulary Development Score a 3 or 4 on the District Unit 2 post-assessment MATH (meet 3 of the following 5 criteria) Winter NWEA RIT score of 228 or above Score high in Relationships/Algebraic Thinking Score a 3 or 4 on the District Unit 3 post-assessment 7th Grade Advanced ELA (meet 3 of the following 5 criteria) Winter NWEA RIT score of 227 or above Score high in Reading/Evaluating Literary Text Score high in Reading/Evaluating Informational Text Score high in Vocabulary Development Score a 3 or 4 on the District Unit 2 post-assessment MATH - Currently passing their advanced math class in 6th grade Social Studies - if the student qualifies for ELA, they qualify for Social Studies.
-Science - if the student in advance Math as a 6th grader, they qualify for Science.
-8th Grade Advanced ELA/MATH - Currently passing their advanced Math/ELA class in 7th grade.
+6th Grade Advanced Criteria ELA (meet 4 of the following 7 criteria) Winter NWEA RIT score of 222 or above Score high in Reading/Evaluating Literary Text Score high in Reading/Evaluating Informational Text Score high in Vocabulary Development IReady Score mid/above grade level in Overall Comprehension Score mid/above grade level in Vocabulary Score a 3 or 4 on the District Unit 2 post-assessment MATH (meet 3 of the following 5 criteria) Winter NWEA RIT score of 228 or above Score high in Relationships/Algebraic Thinking Score high in Number Sense/Operations Score a 3 or 4 on the District Unit 3 post-assessment Score a qualifying score on the math benchmark assessment 7th Grade Advanced Currently in Advanced ELA - Currently passing their advanced ELA class in 6th grade.
+Currently in regular ELA - meet 4 of the following 7 criteria Winter NWEA RIT score of 227 or above Score high in Reading/Evaluating Literary Text Score high in Nocabulary Development Score a 3 or 4 on the District Unit 2 post-assessment IXL score above grade on Reading Level Score Writing Strategies Score MATH - Currently passing their advanced math class in 6th grade.
+Currently in regular math (meet 3 of the following 5 criteria) Winter NWEA RIT score of 234 or above Score high in Relationships/Algebraic Thinking Score high in Number Sense/Operations - Score a 3 or 4 on the District Unit 3 post-assessment Score a qualifying score on the math benchmark assessment Social Studies - if the student qualifies for ELA, they qualify for Social Studies.
+Science - if the student in advanced Math as a 6th grader, they qualify for Science.
+8th Grade Advanced our Grade Advanced ELA/MATH - Currently passing their advanced Math/ELA class in 7th grade.